dotzenith/SpotiFetch/README.md

 ---

 ### ❖ What's New?
-0.2.3 - New Spotify logo
+0.2.4 - Back to old Spotify logo

 ---